waynevanson/fp-ts-webdriver/readme.md

 We have tests in chromedriver and will expand to other drivers like geckodriver when the time comes.

+### Need Something Now?

+We're adding features as WE need them in our other projects.

+If you would like something in particular, just ask!
+We're not taking donations at this stage.

+### Table

 | Category            | :o:                | Command                 |
 | :------------------ | ------------------ | :---------------------- |
 | Session             | :heavy_check_mark: | newSession              |